-Obama calls for 'common-sense gun safety laws' after Florida school shooting
+Obama calls for 'common-sense gun safety laws'

-(CNN)In the wake of the Florida high school shooting, former President Barack Obama is calling for legislative action on gun control, saying it's "long overdue."
+Washington (CNN)In the wake of the Florida high school shooting, former President Barack Obama is calling for legislative action on gun control, saying it's "long overdue."

 "We are grieving with Parkland.
 But we are not powerless," the 44th President tweeted Thursday.
 "Caring for our kids is our first job.
 And until we can honestly say that we're doing enough to keep them safe from harm, including long overdue, common-sense gun safety laws that most Americans want, then we have to change."